douglasgscofield/PacBio-utilities/README.md

 pacbio-util indel-apply -f pacbio_assembly.fasta -t targets.txt > corrected_assembly.fasta
 ```

+The `indel-apply` command can find the assembly used for determining the
+targets by using the first line of the list of targets.
+This provides a useful
-Both commands can be combined into a one-line piped command:
+shortcut for combining both commands into a one-line piped command.
+The `tee`
+is in place to save the list of targets as they pass through to `indel-apply`.

 ```bash
 pacbio-util indel-targets -f pacbio_assembly.fasta pe.sorted.bam se.sorted.bam \